rocketeers-app/rocketeers/content/articles/list-of-all-events-in-laravel.md

 php artisan event:list
 ```

-# Complete list of all events in Laravel
+# Complete list of events in Laravel

-Here is an up-to-date overview per section of the latest Laravel version 10.x and official packages, with all events per module.
+Here is an up-to-date overview per section of the latest Laravel version 10.x and official packages, with events per module.

 # Default Laravel app